PhilMoore/digital-garden/posts/1 Projects/Work/SUZIBUKI - Shopify Store.md

 [https://www.lelabofragrances.com/about-us.html#manifesto](https://www.lelabofragrances.com/about-us.html#manifesto) - Loves the branding style for this

 https://ahluwalia.world/collections#spring-summer-2023look, feel and backgrounds similar.
 However a completely different mood and feel.

-[KennethIze.net](http://kennethIze.net)  ---'Similar product, same material and  also produced in the same place.

 [Lisafolawiyo.com](http://Lisafolawiyo.com)- same fabric from the same place.
 (This is for Callum to see the price range)